 Intel Corp.
-(INTC), Samsung Electronics Co.
-(005930) and Jabil Circuit Inc. (JBL) are among a growing roster of companies setting up or expanding in Vietnam, spurring exports amid a global slowdown that has damped demand for goods from other Asian nations.
+(INTC:US), Samsung Electronics Co.
+(005930) and Jabil Circuit Inc. (JBL:US) are among a growing roster of companies setting up or expanding in Vietnam, spurring exports amid a global slowdown that has damped demand for goods from other Asian nations.
 Shipments of mobile phones and other electronics from Vietnam surged 91 percent in the first 10 months of the year to $16 billion, making them the biggest source of export revenue.

 The boost from global technology companies may help damp investor concern about the economy, which is set to grow at the slowest pace since 1999 amid credit downgrades and an undercapitalized banking system.
 Rising costs from Singapore to Thailand, as well as tensions between China and Japan may precipitate a manufacturing shift to Vietnam, which may help cut the trade deficit to its smallest in more than a decade.